RIT-EVT/BMS/docs/source/srs.rst

 The DEV1 BMS is intended specifically for the DEV1 system.
 Therefore, the software requirements and design will center around the specifics of the DEV1 system.
-No addtional adaptations are currently being considered.
+No additional adaptations are currently being considered.

 Product Functions
 -----------------